How to build a great brand and website design for my business?

 What makes a great website?

-A key component to any business’ branding and marketing strategy is its website.
-Not only is your website your 24/7 shop window, it’s an important conveyer of your brand, contributing to the look of your business but also to your customer’s UX when doing business with you.
+A key component to any business’ branding and marketing strategy is its website building & website design.
+Not only is your website your 24/7 shop window, but it’s also an important conveyer of your brand, contributing to the look of your business and to your customer’s UX when doing business with you.

 In order to achieve your branding objectives, your website should: